munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code emit-jump

 The first emits a bytecode instruction and writes a placeholder operand for the jump offset.
-We pass in the op code as an argument because later we'll have two different instructions that use this helper.
+We pass in the opcode as an argument because later we'll have two different instructions that use this helper.
 We use two bytes for the jump offset operand.
 A 16-bit <span name="offset">offset</span> lets us jump over up to 65,536 bytes of code, which should be plenty for our needs.